There are lots of great Christmas movies out there, but by far one of the best is Spielberg’s Gremlins.

 Speaking the true name of God was permitted only on the Day of Atonement, and even then, only the High Priest was allowed to say it, and only when he was making his sacrifices in the Holy of Holies (the innermost chamber in the Jerusalem temple, where the Ark of the Covenant was kept).

 “Gremlins” is a convenient label that you can use to distance your thoughts from yourself.
 When you can recognize that your thoughts are not who you are, you’re in a better position to really consider whether your thoughts are even worth paying attention to.
-Because by distancing yourself from your thoughts, you gain perspective and objectivity.

 Marie Forleo has a great video where she talks about labelling negative thoughts.
 Forleo uses a few different examples of labels for negative thoughts, but one that sticks well for a lot of people is W-KRAP Radio.
 When you can give your negative thoughts a label, you bring those gremlins out into the light of day and they lose their power over you.